Kaplice: Sights

 The oldest buildings in Kaplice are the two churches, which unusually stand side by side.
 Both are built in the late Gothic style.
 The Church of Saints Peter and Paul is documented in 1383.
-The Church of Saint Florian was built in 1507 and replaced a church destroyed by a fire.
+The Church of Saint Florian was built in the 1490s and modified in the Baroque style after it was damaged by the 1718 fire.

-The centre of Kaplice is a square with Renaissance town hall.
+In the centre of Kaplice is a square called Náměstí.
+The main landmark of the square is the Renaissance town hall.
 Its current appearance is from 1852.
-The tower is a remnant of Baroque reconstruction.
-Other sights on the square list a stone fountain from 1646 with a pillory, a Renaissance house decorated with sgraffito, and a large building of the former brewery with a Renaissance stone bossaged portal.
+The tower of the town hall is a remnant of Baroque reconstruction.
+Other sights on the square include a stone fountain from 1646 with a pillory, a Renaissance house decorated with sgraffito, and a large building of the former brewery with a Renaissance stone bossaged portal.

 The ruin of Pořešín Castle is open to the public.
-It includes a small castle museum.
+It includes a small museum.